ravikumark815/notes/c.md

 | Pointer      | &, *                                      | Right-to-Left        | High             |
 | Misc         | sizeof(), . (obj.val), ->, []             | Left-to-Right        | Highest          |

-> See C operator precedence charts for full details.

 ## Identifiers & Keywords

 - **Identifiers:** Names for `variables`, `constants`, `functions`; must begin with a letter/`_`; case-sensitive; no spaces or keywords.